Ken Davies (rugby): Keighley RLFC

 Davies signed from Welsh side, Bridgend Rugby Football Club in 1936 and went on to play 199 games for Keighley.
 He made his début 14 April 1936 v Huddersfield Away on the losing team 0-12.
 The Second World War took away many of his best playing years.
-In one of the war time fixtures on 7 November 1942, Davies played stand-off for Keighley against Leeds his scrum-half partner was a war time loan player from Warrington fellow Welshman Melville De Lloyd.
+In one of the war time fixtures on 7 November 1942, Davies played stand-off for Keighley against Leeds his scrum-half partner was a war time loan player from Warrington fellow Welshman Mel De Lloyd.
 Also on loan that day was the great Jim Sullivan from Wigan who played an inspirational game at full-back for the Lawkholme Lane club.

 On 10 April 1943 Davies played in a Challenge Cup semi-final 1st leg at Lawkholme Lane in which Keighley beat Leeds 5-3.
 Leeds won the second leg 27-0 to qualify to meet Dewsbury in the final.